BenSGar92/Password-Generator/README.md

-# Week-3-HW
+# Password Generator
-Week 3 HW - Password Generator
+Password Generator

 -Began with the default layout provided and decided to have checkboxes and number inputs rather than prompts and alerts